hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 and the background check model.
 The subsections below explain the difference in their interactions.

-To simplify the description in this section we focus on the use case where the client is the attester and the server is the relying party.
-Hence, only the client_attestation_type extension is discussed.
-The verifier is not shown in the diagrams.
-The described mechanism allows the roles to be reversed.

 As typical with new features in TLS, the client indicates support for the new extension in the ClientHello.
-The newly introduced extensions allow evidence and attstation result formats to be indicated and enable the exchange of nonces.
-Those nonces are used for guaranteeing freshness of the exchanged attestation payloads.
+The newly introduced extensions allow evidence and nonces to be exchanged.
+The nonces are used for guaranteeing freshness of the exchanged evidence.

-When the attestation extension is successfully negotiated, the content of the Certificate message contains a payload that is encoded based on the wrapper defined in {{I-D.ftbs-rats-msg-wrap}}.
+When the evidence extension is successfully negotiated, the content of the Certificate message contains a payload that is encoded based on the wrapper defined in {{I-D.ftbs-rats-msg-wrap}}.

 In TLS a client has to demonstrate possession of the private key via the CertificateVerify message, when client-based authentication is requested.
 The attestation payload must contain a key attestation token, which associates a private key with the attestation information.
-More information about the key attestation token format can be found in {{kat}}.
+An example of a key attestation token format utilizing the EAT-format can be found in {{kat}}.

-The recipient of the Certificate and the CertificateVerify messages first extracts the attestation payload from the Certificate message and either relays it to the verifier (if evidence was received) or processes it locally (if attestation results were received).
-Verification of the attestation payloads happens according to the defined format.
+The recipient extracts evidence from the Certificate message and relays it to the verifier to obtain attestation results.
+Subsequently, the attested key is used to verify the CertificateVerify message.

 # Use of Evidence with the Background Check Model